htdangkhoa/pure-http/README.md

   > Default: `undefined`.

-- `onError`: A handler when an error is thrown.
+- `onError`: A handler when an error is thrown (Deprecated: It has been removed from `3.0.0`).

   > Default: `((error, req, res) => res.send(error))`.

-- `onNotFound`: A handler when no route definitions were matched.
+- `onNotFound`: A handler when no route definitions were matched (Deprecated: It has been removed from `3.0.0`).

   > Default: `((req, res) => res.send("Cannot " + req.method + " " + req.url))`.